Solar-Powered Catalysis:

 Can we harness solar power to generate ammonia for sustainable fertilizer production?

-A research team at the University of Michigan studies how a small, solar-powered fertilizer production unit could help achieve sustainable farming?
+A research team at the University of Michigan studies how a small, solar-powered fertilizer production unit could help achieve sustainable farming.

 , , , , , , , and

-This case follows our interdisciplinary team at the University of Michigan College of Engineering and School for Environment and Sustainability (SEAS) as we rethink the production of ammonia for fertilizer.
+This case follows our interdisciplinary team at the University of Michigan (UM) College of Engineering and School for Environment and Sustainability (SEAS) as we rethink the production of ammonia for fertilizer.
 We show how environmental justice, inclusivity, and equitable innovation can shape the development of green technologies to achieve a more just human future.

 Javascript is required to use Gala.